MikheilKvizhinadze2001/Genetic_Algorithm/README.md

 ## Features

 - **Genetic Algorithm**: The project uses a genetic algorithm to find solutions to the job shop scheduling problem.
-The algorithm uses tournament selection, one-point crossover, and random mutation.
+The algorithm uses tournament selection, one-point crossover, elitism and sorting.

 - **Elitism**: The algorithm implements elitism to ensure that the best solutions are preserved across generations.